What Are The Health Benefits of Brewer's Yeast for Dogs? A Guide to Health Benefits Of Brewer's Yeast for Dogs

-Canine stress is not that uncommon.
+Canine stress is not uncommon.
 Separation anxiety is perhaps one of the most common stress disorders in dogs but there are many other stress disorders which can affect your pet as well.

 Stress can cause severe skin reactions in dogs, and they can suffer from bold patches or outbreaks of eczema.

-Just like when humans suffer stress, dogs will use more B vitamins when they suffer for stress disorders.
-Brewers yeast is very rich in vitamin B and is an excellent supplement time during stressful periods in your dog’s life.
+Just like when humans suffer stress, dogs will use more B vitamins when they suffer from stress disorders.
+Brewers yeast is one of the best natural sources of vitamin B and is an excellent supplement time during stressful periods in your dog’s life.

 Just like in humans vitamin B balance is vital, as a lack of vitamin B can also cause anxiety when excesses quantities of the hormones related to stress, adrenaline and epinephrine, are released.